sequenceiq/blog-test/source/_posts/2014-11-03-yarn-timeline-service-tez.markdown

 A few screenshots can be found [here](https://github.com/sequenceiq/sequenceiq-samples/tree/master/timeline-server/ts-screenshots)

-Should you have a vizualized view of the application generated based on the information in the Timeline Service, you can use the
-_swimlanes_ tez tool.
-This generates images similar to [this](https://github.com/sequenceiq/sequenceiq-samples/blob/master/timeline-server/ts-screenshots/topk_topk_stark_application_1415093602516_0016.svg)
+If you'd like to have a vizualized view of the application   you can use the _swimlanes_ tez tool.
+Based on the information provided by the Timeline Server this generates images similar to [this](https://github.com/sequenceiq/sequenceiq-samples/blob/master/timeline-server/ts-screenshots/topk_topk_stark_application_1415093602516_0016.svg)

-As you may notice we've been only talking about the generic application information; the Timeline Server also stores framework related historical information, exploring that part of the Timeline Service is coming soon...
+As you may notice we've been only talking about the generic application information; the Timeline Server also stores framework related historical information, exploring that part of the Timeline Server is coming soon...

 For further details follow up with us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/), [Twitter](https://twitter.com/sequenceiq) or [Facebook](https://www.facebook.com/sequenceiq).